/skills/fuz-stack/references/css-patterns

 Class Extraction

-Classes extracted via AST parsing at build time:
+Classes are extracted via AST parsing at build time from:

-Automatic variable detection: CSS variables also detected via regex scan of var(--name) patterns.
-Only known theme variables included; unknown silently ignored.
-Catches usage in component props like size="var(--icon_size_xs)" that AST-based extraction would miss.
+CSS variables are additionally caught by a var(--name) regex scan (only known theme variables are included; unknown ones silently ignored), which catches usage in component props like size="var(--icon_size_xs)" that AST extraction would miss.

 Dynamic Theming